msyinjie/RDS-Template-China/rds-deployment-existing-ad-custom-image/README.md

 * Subnet - Subnet name of pre-existing containing the AD Domain.
 * VNET ResourceGroup - The resource group name of pre-existing containing the VNET containing the AD Domain controler.
 * dnsLabelPrefix -  DNS name which is external name used to connect to environment. example name 'gateway.contoso.com' would be 'gateway'.
 See [Naming conventions in Active Directory](https://support.microsoft.com/en-us/help/909264/naming-conventions-in-active-directory-for-computers,-domains,-sites,-and-ous)
-* imageSKU - operating system version for all instances.
+* imageSKU - operating system version for instances gateway and broker, the RDS host instances using the custom image for this deployment(see the rdshTemplateImageUri).
 '2016-Datacenter' or '2019-Datacenter',the default is '2019-Datacenter'.
     * PowerShell enumeration: ```Get-AzureRmVMImageSku -Location $location -PublisherName MicrosoftWindowsServer -Offer WindowsServer```
 * numberOfRdshInstances - number of RDS host servers to deploy.
 Other instances gateway, and broker are set to 1 instance.
 * rdshVmSize - virtual machine size for the RDS host server instances only.
-Other instances gateway, and broker are set to size Standard_D4_v3.
+Other instances gateway, and broker are set to size **Standard_D4_v3**.
     * PowerShell enumeration: ```Get-AzureRmVMSize -Location $location```
-* rdshTemplateImageUri - URI for the template VHD to use for RDSH instances.
+* rdshTemplateImageUri - URI for the template VHD to use for RDS host instances.
 For example, https://rdsstorge.blob.core.chinacloudapi.cn/vhds/WindowServerOSImage.vhd, this image **MUST** based on Windows Server 2016 or Windows Server 2019 and **MUST** be Syspreped.
-* Data disk attached the RDSH server
+* Data disk attached the RDS host server
-    * Number per VM - Data disk number attached the per RDSH server, the value will be 1 to 4, the default is 2.
+    * Number per VM - Data disk number attached the per RDS host server, the value will be 1 to 4, the default is 2.
     * Disk size - Data disk size per disk, the value will be 1 to 1023, the defaut is 128GB.

 ### Post Deployment